mini-kep/guidelines/testing.md

 9. concentrate around practical risks in program execution, not fantasy situations
 10. include just a few integration, end-to-end tests
 11. fail early and near to where problem is
-12. assembled by testcases (one testclass class for every single class in code under test)
+12. assembled by testcases: one testclass class for every single class in code under test
 13. are isolated one from another

 Your tests are at risk, if:
-- [ ] they have more than 5-7 lines of code for a small task
+- [ ] they have more than 5-7 lines of code
 - [ ] a stranger cannot write a similar test just by knowing a test name

 Learning